 \subsubsection{IR5: Historical Data}

-Historical data refers to maintenance records and usage profiles of an asset or its components.
-It plays a critical role in the PMx process as it is frequently used as an input to estimate the current or future state of the physical entity.
+Historical data refers to the maintenance records and usage profiles of an asset or its components.
+This data plays a critical role in the PMx process, as it is often used to estimate the current or future state of the physical entity.
 These records may include information on previous repairs, component replacements, inspection results, and observed failure modes, among other relevant details.
-Analyzing this data can help identify trends and patterns in equipment performance and degradation, which in turn can inform maintenance decisions and strategies.
-It can also help to project future usage.
-By examining past usage patterns and trends, along with insights gained from maintenance professionals and engineers, predictions of future operating conditions and equipment performance can be developed.
-For a more in-depth understanding of how IR5 (i.e., historical data) is leveraged within PMx DTs across diverse industries, readers are suggested to consult the comprehensive explorations detailed in the literature review \cite{cohen2021smart,liu2018design,liu2018industrial}.
+Analyzing this data can help identify trends and patterns in equipment performance and degradation, which in turn informs maintenance decisions and strategies.
+It can also aid in projecting future usage by examining past usage patterns and trends, along with insights from maintenance professionals and engineers, to predict future operating conditions and equipment performance.
+For a more detailed exploration of how IR5 is utilized within PMx DTs across various industries, readers are encouraged to consult the comprehensive discussions in the literature review~\cite{cohen2021smart,liu2018design,liu2018industrial}.

-\textbf{Aviation:} Within aviation applications, historical data is especially important for diagnostics and prognostics.
-Historical maintenance data pertaining to the aircraft's structure is often leveraged to ascertain the current condition of the aircraft \cite{verhagen2018predictive}.
-Operational data---such as intervals between each flight, flight duration, loading logs, and flight length---is utilized as inputs to predict the aircraft's future usage profile \cite{tuegel2022evaluation,de2022alarm}.
-These predictive profiles subsequently contribute to the formulation of maintenance decisions and scheduling \cite{wang2018predictive,tuegel2022evaluation}.
-Additionally, in alignment with the burgeoning trend of ML, historical data is being used to create a projection from historical measurements to the quantity of interest, which may include aspects such as fault type or health index \cite{liu2017fault}.
-Consequently, historical data serves a pivotal role in enabling accurate diagnostics, prognostics, and maintenance decision-making processes within the aviation industry.
+\textbf{Aviation:} In aviation applications, historical data is particularly crucial for diagnostics and prognostics.
+Maintenance records related to the aircraft's structure are often used to assess its current condition~\cite{verhagen2018predictive}.
+Operational data -- such as intervals between flights, flight duration, loading logs, and flight length -- is used to predict the aircraft's future usage profile~\cite{tuegel2022evaluation,de2022alarm}.
+These predictive profiles help formulate maintenance decisions and scheduling~\cite{wang2018predictive,tuegel2022evaluation}.
+Additionally, with the growing trend of ML, historical data is increasingly used to project historical measurements onto quantities of interest, such as fault type or health index~\cite{Daily2017}.
+As a result, historical data plays a pivotal role in enabling accurate diagnostics, prognostics, and maintenance decision-making processes within the aviation industry.